-SLA Partners Pty Ltd trading as Hall Chadwick Melbourne understands the importance of keeping your personal information secure.
-Due to its nature as an accounting firm, Hall Chadwick collects and holds a large range of confidential personal and commercial information.
-That is why Hall Chadwick places a high priority on the security of information held by our firm.
+SLA Partners Pty Ltd trading as Hall Chadwick Melbourne and S.L.A.
+Financial Services Pty Ltd trading as all Chadwick Melbourne Financial Services (referred hereon as Hall Chadwick Melbourne) understand the importance of keeping your personal information secure.
+Due to our nature as an accounting firm, Hall Chadwick collects and holds a large range of confidential personal and commercial information.
+That is why we place a high priority on the security of information held by our firm.
 This policy has been put in place to inform you of what personal information Hall Chadwick Melbourne collects, and how we manage it and maintain its integrity and security.

 Hall Chadwick Melbourne is bound by the Privacy Act 1988 (Cth) and must comply with the National Privacy Principles (NPP).
 To find more information about the Privacy Act and the NPPs, please visit www.oaic.gov.au.